Universal MIMO Jammer Mitigation via Secret Temporal Subspace Embeddings: MASH: Universal MIMO Jammer Mitigation via Secret Temporal Subspace Embeddings

 Since $\bC$ is unknown to the jammer, $\bW$ is independent of~$\bC$.
 (This does not imply a probabilistic model for $\bW$---it only means that $\bW$ is no function of $\bC$.)
 We make no other assump-tions about $\bW$.
 In particular, we also allow that $\bW$ might depend on $\bH$ and $\bJ$ (the jammer has full channel knowledge), or even on~$\bS$ (the jammer knows the signal to be transmitted).

 Having received $\bY$ as in \eqref{eq:mash_io}, the receiver \emph{raises} the signals by multiplying $\bY$ from the right with $\herm\bC$, obtaining

 where $\Cpar\herm{\bC}=[\mathbf{0}_{K\times R}, \bI_K]$ in \eqref{eq:raised} follows from the unitarity of $\bC=[\Corth; \Cpar]$.
 We obtain an input-output relation in which the channels $\bH$ and $\bJ$ are unchanged, the UEs are~idle for the first $R$ samples and transmit~$\bS$ in the remaining $K$ samples, the jammer transmits $\bar{\bW} = \bW\herm{\bC}$, and the noise is \mbox{$\bar{\bN} = \bN\herm{\bC}$} and is i.i.d. circularly-symmetric complex Gaussian with variance~$\No$.
-We now state our key theoretical result, the proof of which is in \fref{app:app}: \begin{thm} Consider the decomposition of the jammer interference $\bJ\bW$ in \eqref{eq:mash_io} into its spatial scope $\bsfU$, its temporal extension $\bsfV$, and its energy profile $\bsigma$.
-Then the jammer interference $\bJ\bar{\bW}$ in \eqref{eq:raised} has identical spatial scope $\bar{\bsfU}=\bsfU$ and energy profile $\bar{\bsigma}=\bsigma$, but its temporal extension $\bar{\bsfV}$ is a random matrix whose columns are uniformly distributed over the complex $L$-dimensional unit sphere.
+We call the domain of the input-output relation \eqref{eq:raised} the \emph{message domain}, which contrasts with the \emph{physical domain} of \eqref{eq:mash_io}.
+We now state our key theoretical result, the proof of which is in \fref{app:app}: \begin{thm} Consider the decomposition of the physical domain jammer~interference $\bJ\bW$ in \eqref{eq:mash_io} into its spatial scope~$\bsfU$, its temporal extension $\bsfV$, and its energy profile $\bsigma$.
+Then the jammer interference $\bJ\bar{\bW}$ in the message domain \eqref{eq:raised} has identical spatial scope $\bar{\bsfU}=\bsfU$ and energy profile $\bar{\bsigma}=\bsigma$, but~its temporal extension $\bar{\bsfV}$ is a random matrix whose columns are uniformly distributed over the complex $L$-dimensional unit sphere.
 Thus, $\bJ\bar{\bW}$ is the receive interference of a barrage jammer. \end{thm}

-In other words, raising at the receiver side transforms \emph{any} jammer into the (unique) barrage jammer with identical spatial scope and identical energy profile.
-Furthermore, we can see in the transformed input-output relation \eqref{eq:raised} that, besides transforming the jammer into a barrage jammer, raising also conveniently transforms the legitimate transmit signals: The first~$R$ columns of $\bar{\bY}$ correspond to a jammer training period and can be used for constructing a jammer-mitigating filter that is effective for the entire frame (since the transformed jammer in \eqref{eq:raised} is a barrage jammer).
-The remaining $K$ columns of $\bar{\bY}$ correspond to the transmit signal $\bS$ which can be recovered using the jammer-mitigating filter from the training period.
+In other words, MASH transforms \emph{any} jammer into the (unique) barrage jammer with identical spatial scope and identical energy profile.
+Furthermore, we can see in the message domain input-output relation \eqref{eq:raised} that MASH also conveniently deals with the legitimate transmit signals: The first~$R$ columns of the message domain receive signal $\bar{\bY}$ contain no UE signals and thus correspond to a jammer training period which can be used for constructing a jammer-mitigating filter that is effective for the entire frame (since the message domain jammer is a barrage jammer).
+The remaining $K$ columns of $\bar{\bY}$ correspond to the transmit signal $\bS$, which can be recovered using the jammer-mitigating filter from the training period.